Apheloria virginiensis: Description

 This large species can range from 27 mm to 59 mm in length and exhibits sexual dimorphism in size, with females typically larger than males.
 This species displays a variety of color patterns, but the most common pattern is a black dorsal surface with yellow spots on the paranota and yellow legs.
 Another common pattern adds a third spot in the middle of each metazonite and in the middle of the collum.
-In another thee-spotted pattern, the spots on the paranota are pink, but the legs and the spots down the middle of the back are yellow.
+In another three-spotted pattern, the spots on the paranota are pink, but the legs and the spots down the middle of the back are yellow.
 Less common variations are a two-spotted pattern with orange spots on the paranota and orange legs and a three-spotted pattern with pink legs and pink spots.

 Like most species in the order Polydesmida, this species features 20 segments in adults, counting the collum as the first and the telson as the last.
 Accordingly, as in most polydesmid species, adult females feature 31 pairs of legs, whereas adult males feature only 30 leg pairs, excluding leg pair 8, which become a pair of gonopods in adult males.
 As in most species of Apheloria, the distal part of each gonopod (acropodite) in this species is uniformly narrow and curved into a circular shape, and the more proximal part (prefemur) features a projection shaped like a scythe.

 This species can be distinguished from other species of Apheloria, however, based on features of the gonopods.
 For example, the species A. virginiensis could be confused in the field with the species A. corrugata where the ranges of these two species overlap in southern Virginia.
 The acropodite, however, is smoothly circular in A. corrugata but features a distinct bend like an elbow in A. virginiensis.
 This elbow also distinguishes A. virginiensis from its close relatives A. montana and A. polychroma, which each feature acropodites that are smoothly circular.
 Furthermore, the junction of the acropodite and the prefemur features a distinct tubercle in A. virginiensis but features an acute angle instead in A. polychroma.